v8/v8.dev/src/docs/merge-patch.md

 ## Patching a version used on Canary/Dev

-In case you need to patch a Canary/Dev version (which should not happen often), follow these instructions:
+In case you need to patch a Canary/Dev version (which should not happen often), follow these instructions.
+Google please check out the [internal site](https://g3doc.corp.google.com/company/teams/v8/patching_a_version.md?cl=head) before crearting the CL

 ### Step 1: Merge to roll branch